hyjinx-emu/public/README.md

-# public
+# Welcome
-All things Hyjinx (minus the source code)
+Thank you for showing an interest in the Hyjinx emulator project!